 Bank regulators expect bank and savings institution boards of directors to make informed decisions and to act independently to supervise their institution.
 One way for CEOs and their boards of directors to demonstrate that their boards are both informed and independent is through membership in AABD – the only banking trade association in the United States which exclusively serves individual directors rather than their institutions.

 Advocacy: AABD reviews and responds to legislative, court and regulatory actions that impact bank directors.
-The Bank Director Regulatory Burden Study is a special report that recommends that the federal banking agencies and the U.S. Congress take steps to reduce the huge and ever-growing regulatory burdens imposed on bank directors.
+The Bank Director Regulatory Burden Study is a special report that documents more than 800 provisions in law, regulation or regulatory guidance requiring bank boards to take action, and recommends that the federal banking agencies and the U.S. Congress take steps to reduce the huge and ever-growing regulatory burdens imposed on bank directors.

-Education: AABD encourages all bank directors to participate in AABD’s Bank Director Certification Program, which enables bank directors to obtain training on their duties and responsibilities and on oversight of risk management, lending, investments, ALCO, liquidity, audit, compensation and other relevant topics.
+Education: AABD encourages all bank directors to participate in AABD’s Bank Director Certification Program, which enables bank directors to obtain training on their duties and responsibilities and on oversight of risk management, lending, investments, ALCO, liquidity, audit, compensation, and other relevant topics.
 In certain cases, banks whose directors participate in the AABD Bank Director Certification Program receive discounts and/or better coverage on their D&O insurance.
+AmTrust, an AABD Sponsor, currently offers discounts of up to 15% for banks whose directors participate in the Certification Program.

-Other AABD services: AABD conducts independent corporate governance reviews and reviews identifying ways for bank boards of directors to minimize the risk of personal liability.
+Other AABD Services: AABD conducts independent corporate governance reviews and identifies ways for bank boards of directors to minimize the risk of personal liability.